cogini/prometheus_exometer/README.md

     api_http_requests_total{method="POST", handler="/messages"}

 It does this by converting the labels into keyword=value atoms which it appends to the Exometer name, which is normally a list of atoms.
-You should not create a lot of different labels, e.g. based on user input, as the Erlang VM has a relatively small fixed limit.
+It is, in general, bad practice to create a lot of atoms, as the Erlang VM has a relatively small fixed limit.
+Specifically, don't create labels based on user input.

-## Philosophy
+## Example

-The philosophy that we generally use is to record atom codes for handler, action and detail on responses.
+An example of creating metrics is to record atom codes for handler, action and detail on responses.
 The handler indicates the module which created the response.
-The action is standard set like "success", "redirect", "reject", "error" e.g. HTTP 200/300/400/500.
+The action is a standard set like "success", "redirect", "reject", "error" e.g. HTTP 200/300/400/500.
 Detail depends on the module, e.g. if we reject DDOS traffic based on the HTTP user agent, it might be "agent".